 A legal separation is also known as judicial separation that allows partners to avoid a divorce but get alienated.
 In many cases of separation, cultural reasons, or religious beliefs, stand at the base of this decision.
 More than that, separation is recommended to couples who have less than a year of marriage.
 In terms of costs, separation is cheaper than a divorce, with a fee of about GBP 365 being applied.
 You might want to get more details about separation from our team of divorce solicitors in Birmingham.

 What is a marriage annulment?

 A marriage can be annulled for many reasons, and among these, family violence, abuse, or forced marriage.
 Another reason to cancel a marriage refers to one of the partners who was already involved in a partnership or a marriage.
 We mention that a marriage annulment might take a couple of months until it is completed.
 Instead of dealing with complexities related to a divorce, you might want to talk to our specialists and look for answers.
 The amicable divorce procedure is a great solution for couples who want to separate in a fast and correct manner if all the aspects related to custody and asset distribution are settled.
-Here are some facts and figures provided by the Office for National Statistics for 2018:
+Here are some recent facts and figures provided by the Office for National Statistics about divorce and separation:

-- There were 90,871 divorce cases registered in 2018, involving opposite-sex persons;
+- There were 90,871 divorce cases registered in 2018, involving opposite-sex persons.

 Persons interested in the divorce procedure in UK are invited to contact our law firm in Birmingham for more details and complete legal advice.